HKU-BAL/CPG/README.md

 show-coords -H -T -l -c -o filterdalign_info.delta > filterdalign_info.coords
 ```
 Classify the alignment result into four situtaions:<br>
 situation1.
-The two representatives are identical. `identity.txt`<br>
+The two representatives are identical. `identity.coords`<br>
 situation2.
-One representative is contained, the identity cutoff is over 90%.  `contained.txt`<br>
+One representative is contained, the identity cutoff is over 90%.  `contained.coords`<br>
 situation3.
-The ends of two representatives overlap in the correct arrangement and orientation. `overlap.txt`<br>
+The ends of two representatives overlap in the correct arrangement and orientation. `overlap.coords`<br>
 situation4.
-One representatives covering at least 50% of the other one. `part.txt`<br>
+One representatives covering at least 50% of the other one. `part.coords`<br>

 5.2.
 Update the alignment result<br>
-Due to one contigs could have several alignment result, we set the alignment priority.
 ```
+#Due to one contigs could have several alignment result, we set the alignment priority: identity > contained > overlap > part, and update the alignment results.
-python reorg_align_info.py  --LEP_bed LEP_contigs.bed --REP_bed REP_contig.bed --Identity_path Identity.txt --Contained_path Contained.txt  --Overlap_path Overlap.txt --Part_align_path part.txt --save_folder updated_alignment_folder
+python reorg_align_info.py  --LEP_bed LEP_contigs.bed --REP_bed REP_contig.bed --Identity_path identity.coords --Contained_path contained.coords  --Overlap_path overlap.coords --Part_align_path part.coords --save_folder updated_alignment_folder
 ```

 5.4.
 Merge the overlapping LEP and REP contigs into one contigs.<br>